4 Out of 5 Cats Over 3 Have Dental Disease — And By the Time You Can Smell It, the Bacteria Are Already in the Bloodstream.

 Toothbrushes: The clinical ideal, the practical impossibility.
 Skipped within a week by most owners — and a once-a-fortnight brush does almost nothing.

 Dental treats: Mostly carbs, calories, and crumbs.
-They make you feel like you’re helping, but the actual cleaning effect is usually minimal — especially for cats who swallow more than they chew.
-It’s not your fault.
+They make you feel like you’re helping, but the actual cleaning effect is usually minimal.
 The category was designed to feel easy, not necessarily to solve the problem.

-Water additives: Easy to add, easy to forget, and many cats simply drink less when they notice a change in their water — the opposite of what you want, potentially leading to chronic kidney disease.
+Water additives: Many cats simply drink less when they notice a change in their water — the opposite of what you want, potentially leading to chronic kidney disease.

 Annual vet cleans: Essential when disease is established, but they're the £1,500 reactive fix, not the daily prevention that stops you needing them.